OmgVal/Project_One/README.md

 ![Wireframe](ProjectOne-Wireframe.png)

 ### What is going into the game?
-Tech Stack = HTML, CSS, JavaScript (Mix of DOM and Canvas APIs)
+Tech Stack = HTML, CSS, JavaScript the DOM

 ## MVPs:
 1. Page with start button prior to loading game unless clicked
 1. After click load maze and instructions (dont forget obstacle)
-1. On hover allow user to drag ball within the maze
+1. allow user to move within the maze
-1. Once maze is complete load next level and repeat steps 1-3 until no more levels left
+1. Once maze is complete display winner message

 ## Stretch Goals:
 * Add a reset button